 Computer Science is one of the fastest moving academic disciplines and the outcomes of research and innovation in this field could have a massive social impact.
 The subject spans all aspects of modern life, and this programme offers you the opportunity to apply new skills and advanced techniques to the area of your choice, whilst allowing you to demonstrate that you are at the forefront of your discipline.

 Core to this programme is the opportunity to further develop the scope of your problem-solving skills by studying advanced programming languages and new programming paradigms.
 You will choose to study optional, research-led modules that allow the freedom to build a distinctive personal portfolio of skills and knowledge.
 These are structured around advanced topics in the School's three core research areas:

 - Visual Computing

 - Distributed and Scientific Computing

-During the summer months you will undertake an individual research project and complete a dissertation under the supervision of a member of academic research staff.
+The selection of modules on offer aims to enhance your transferable skills and boost employment prospects.
+During the summer months, you will undertake an individual research project and complete a dissertation under the supervision of a member of academic research staff.
 The topic for this will be driven by your own interests.

-Successful graduates will be able to demonstrate to employers both a deep understanding and broad knowledge concerning state-of-the-art computer science from a research and development perspective.
-60 credits of the 180 credit programme concern the dissertation and individual supervision.
+Successful graduates will be able to demonstrate to employers both a deep understanding and broad knowledge concerning computer science from a research and development perspective.
+Sixty credits of the 180-credit programme concern the dissertation and individual supervision.